omiridoue/sgsss-workflow/index.md

 __Core Competencies__

-- [x] Ability to design and execute research projects from end to end (data to report)
+- [x] Ability to design and execute research projects from data to report
 - [ ] Domain expertise
 - [ ] Programming fluency in R and/or Python
 - [ ] Experience with data management
-- [ ] Effective communication and collaborative research skills with both technical and nontechnical colleagues (e.g., version control and documentation)
+- [ ] Effective communication and collaborative with both technical and nontechnical colleagues
-- [ ] Practiced knowledge of machine learning and traditional quantitative social science paradigms
+- [ ] Practiced knowledge of quantitative social science paradigms
-- [ ] Engagement with ethical concerns about digital and digitized data and computational methods (e.g., privacy protection and algorithmic bias)
+- [ ] Engagement with ethical concerns (e.g., privacy protection and algorithmic bias)

 **Additional Market-Specific Skills**

-- [ ] Ability to apply theory, methods, and findings to the practical aims of a product and/or organization (non-academic)
+- [ ] Ability to apply theory and methods to practical aims of a product and/or organization (non-academic)
 - [ ] Proficiency with relational database languages (e.g., SQL) and cloud-based databases (non-academic especially)

 __Building a Portfolio__